SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/attackModels/Botnet.md

 # Botnet Attacks

-In short, Cross Site Scripting (XSS) allows an attacker to execute a browser script bypassing access control mechanisms such as the same origin policy.
+In a nutshell, in a botnet attack scenario the attacker hijacks a set of mobile devices, creating a network of remote controlled zombie devices.
+This network is called Botnet, from which various types of attacks can be carried out, such as denial of service attacks, malware distribution, phishing, etc.

 ** Definition **

-A botnet is a set of zombie devices that are infected by malware so that hackers can remotely control them.
-When a number of smartphones are compromised and remotely controlled, a mobile botnet is formed.
-Botnets impose serious security threats to the Internet, and most of them are used in organized crime, launching attacks to gain money.
+A botnet is a set of compromised mobile devices.
+A necessary condition for these devices to be compromised is their infection by malware.
+This allows attackers/hackers to remotely control this botnet and launch other types of attacks, such as DoS, Phishing, malware injection, etc.

 ** Attacker Powers **